Migrate iRedMail to Office 365: A to Z Guide

 Step 5.
 On the user mapping screen, you first have to download a template and then fill it in with the user details.
 Save the CSV and reupload it into the tool with the Import Users button.

 Step 6.
-The final page, where you see the list of users, along with the option to make a more refined selection, a priority mark option that tells the tool to migrate that particular user ahead of others.
-Here you can edit out any typos/mistakes that are in the user name.
+The final page is where you migrate iRedMail to Office 365.
+See the list of users, along with the option to make a more refined selection, a priority mark option that tells the tool to migrate that particular user ahead of others.
+Here, you can edit out any typos/mistakes that are in the user name.
 Validate and start the migration.

 Complete Post Migration Checks